5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 1. The next packet contains the same multicast packet &#x2786; sent from the MB-UPF to the gNodeB using GTP-U tunnel encapsulation.

-This next screenshot shows the FLUTE packet for TOI 1, the ingested media object *object1* itself.
+This next screenshot shows the FLUTE packet for **TOI 1**, the ingested media object *object1* itself.

 ![Wireshark capture showing the FDT (TOI 0) packet for the first object from the PULL SINGLE Distribution Session](../../../assets/images/5mbs/wireshark-object1-file.png)